120 Random Facts That Will Make You the Most Interesting Person in the Room

-If you sign letters (or texts) to those you love with an 'xo,' then you're keeping up a sweet tradition that goes back hundreds of years.
-According to research done by the word experts over at Oxford Dictionaries, an 'x' was first used to represent a kiss back in 1763 in a letter written by naturalist Gilbert White.
+If you sign letters—or more likely, texts and emails—to those you love with an "xo," then you're keeping up a sweet tradition that goes back hundreds of years.
+Per an article in The Washington Post, the Oxford English Dictionary says that an "x" was first used to represent a kiss back in 1763 in a letter written by British naturalist Gilbert White.

 Research published in the journal PLOS ONE found that for significant spans of time during the Stone Age, there were fewer than 1,500 people living in Central Europe.
 And as IFL Science reports, that's about as many people you might find on a mid-sized cruise ship today.